 It is designed with attention to detail for consumer satisfaction, including the running belt, which is grey rather than the standard black.
 This is a clever little touch to combat the annoying footprints that get left behind on the deck by trainers.
 Meanwhile, the two-year parts and labour warranty is a real bonus.

-The Home Folding Treadmill from wearable experts Mobvoi is one of the smaller treadmills in this guide.
-It folds flat and can easily be moved around thanks to its built-in wheels.
+In our 4-star Mobvoi Home Treadmill review, we were impressed by this little runnig machine from wearable experts Mobvoi as it can fold flat and easily be moved around thanks to its built-in wheels.

 It’s also compatible with iFit for live or on-demand classes (subscription is extra) that will automatically adjust the incline during the workout.
 In addition, the heart-rate grips mean you can measure your heart rate mid-run if you do not have an HR monitor or fitness watch.